 Customer Website Authentication

 LoanPro offers a pre-built customer website.
-While this website is not an optimal solution for most lenders, it can be configured and deployed quickly to give lenders the option of providing borrowers with an online portal where payments can be made, loan information can be viewed, and personal information can be updated.
+While this website is not an optimal solution for all lenders, it can be configured and deployed quickly to give lenders the option of providing borrowers an online portal where payments can be made, loan information can be viewed, and personal information can be updated.

 Some lenders choose to customize their own customer portal beyond the standard configuration offered by LoanPro.
-There are three primary ways that lenders provide a customer portal, and this article will cover the basics of how those options are implemented.
+There are three primary ways that lenders customize or provide a customer portal, and this article will cover the basics of how those options are implemented.

 Option 1: Customer Portal Out-of-the-Box